nus-cs2113-AY2122S1/ip/docs/README.md

 ### Searching for a task: `find`

-Finds for the searched `Keyword` in all the tasks description.
+Search for the `Keyword` in all of ShellRPG list of task's description.

 Format: `find <Keyword>`